Data

 Ensuring Data Protection Compliance

-The DPO is responsible for making sure that the business complies with all aspects of the LGPD data protection laws.
-DPOs must be observant of the business policies and ensure that procedures are in place to meet the LGPD requirements by coming up with new compliance solutions.
+The DPO is responsible for ensuring the business complies with all aspects of the General Data Protection Law.
+DPOs must be observant of the business policies and ensure that procedures are in place to meet the LGPD requirements by developing new compliance solutions.

 Risk Management

-Risk management assessments are another duty that the DPO is responsible for conducting.
-They are in charge of doing thorough research, intensifying high-risk data processing activities, and implementing procedures to help mitigate the risk of personal data breaches.
+Data protection impact assessments are another duty that the DPO is responsible for conducting.
+They are in charge of doing thorough research, intensifying high-risk data processing activities, and implementing procedures to help mitigate the risk of sensitive data breaches.

 Training